 In the case of payment gateways vs payment aggregators, it is challenging for a payment gateway when many people are registering and applying.
 The screening and verification procedure might get arduous as well the processing of payments might be affected.
 When it comes to customer service, it’s more personalized with a payment aggregator than a payment gateway.
 Some payment aggregators may even offer a dedicated account manager to make your onboarding experience easy and flatten the learning curve.

 4. Payment success rate

 The PSR or payment success rate of a payment aggregator is more than a payment gateway though the latter typically has lower hops when processing a payment.
 What works in favor of the former is its integration with multiple payment gateways, payment instruments and the use of dynamic switching, where the transaction is automatically handled by the most suitable payment gateway available at the moment.
 This technology boosts the payment success rate of payment aggregators and helps them provide uninterrupted service to the customer.

-You should consider your unique business requirements and the above pointers to choose between a payment gateway and a payment aggregator to facilitate and streamline financial transactions between you and your customers.
+You should consider your unique business requirements and the above pointers to choose between a payment gateways vs payment aggregators to facilitate and streamline financial transactions between you and your customers.

 Xpresslane makes checkout fast and easy.
 We help every small e-commerce merchant with a super optimized, personalized and 1-click checkout experience for their users.
 We inspire small e-commerce business owners to build their empire on the internet and empower them with a transformation in the checkout experience.

 2 Comments on “Payment Gateways vs Payment Aggregators: Whats the Difference?”

 Hi there, I cheсk your blog daily.
 Your writing